Chris0523-ds/TSFMPE-SBI/README.md

 **Flow Matching for Scalable Simulation-Based Inference**: https://arxiv.org/abs/2305.17161 <br>
 **Truncated proposals for scalable and hassle-free simulation-based inference:** https://arxiv.org/abs/2210.04815

 This idea is previously applied in Truncated Sequential Neural Posterior Score Estimation (TSNPSE), which is the integration of diffusion model and truncated approach.
+TSNPSE algorithm is first introduced in paper below.

+**Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models:** https://arxiv.org/abs/2210.04872